polettix/dibs-sample-mojo/docs/index.md

       - bundle-operations
 ~~~

-Note that action for `setup Procfile` is different from other because
+Note that action for `setup Procfile` is different from others because
 there are two additional keys:

 - `env` sets an environment variable that will stick in the generated
-  container image, providing a default value for a variable that is used
+  container image, providing a default value for `PORT` (a variable that
-  in the `Procfile`;
+  is used in the `Procfile`);
 - `commit` sets some characteristics of the image, e.g. the default user
   for running containers based on the image, the entry point, etc.